 To you men of all nations, then, who make up the Church of Christ, you, the members of Christ, you, the body of Christ, you, the bride of Christ—to all of you the Apostle addresses these words: Bear with one another in love; do all you can to preserve the unity of the Spirit in the bond of peace.
 Notice that when Paul urges us to bear with one another, he bases his argument on love, and when he speaks of our hope of unity, he emphasizes the bond of peace.
 This Church is the house of God, built up of living stones, whose master is almighty God.
 It is his delight to dwell here.
 Take care, then, that he never has the sorrow of seeing it undermined by schism and collapsing in ruins.

-This selection from a sermon of a sixth century African Church Father (Sermo 8, 1-3: PL 65, 743-744) on the tongues of Pentecost as a sign of the unity, catholicity and universality of the Catholic Church which speaks all languages is used in the Roman Office of Readings for Saturday of the 7th week of Easter, the vigil of Pentecost, and is accompanied by a biblical reading from the Third letter of John.
+This post is an excerpt from a sermon of an anonymous sixth century African Church Father (Sermo 8, 1-3: PL 65, 743-744).
+It focuses on the tongues of Pentecost as a sign of the unity, catholicity and universality of the Catholic Church which speaks all languages.
+It appears in the Roman Office of Readings for Saturday of the 7th week of Easter, the vigil of Pentecost, and is accompanied by a biblical reading from the Third letter of John.

 For more resources for the Easter Season, see the EASTER section of the Crossroads Initiative Library.